samueldobbie/remarkable-extension/README.md

 ### Clean bookmarks

-Running a clean will move all dead sites (e.g. non-existent pages, 404s) to a trash folder for you to review or delete.
+Moves dead bookmarks (e.g. non-existent pages) to a folder called "Trash" for you to review.
+No bookmarks will be deleted.

 ### Refresh bookmarks

-Running a refresh will update your bookmarks to use the most recent favicon and title for each page.

-During the refresh, all your bookmarks will be open (in small batches), so the process can be a bit slow if you have a large number of bookmarks.

-## Settings

-...
+Refreshes your bookmark favicons.
+All pages will be slowly opened and closed in batches, so can take some time.
+You can configure the batch size in the settings.

-## Privacy
+## Privacy & Permissions

-Remarkable doesn't store any data at all.
+Remarkable doesn't receive or store any data about you or your bookmarks.
+The Chrome Storage API permission is simply used to allow for configuration of the batch size in the extension settings.